hawleyfarm/hawleyfarm.github.com/content/booking.md

 Holidays may commence from the 12th April for single households and 17th May for two households.

-There is availability from the 24th April at the moment!

-Please book dates you would like.

 Bookings are managed through Free to Book.
 Please see the booking form below.

 The booking form is restricted to start your booking on a SATURDAY for CIDER PRESS, WAGON HOUSE and The STABLES for high season.

 From October to June we are happy to relax this restriction, therefore if you would prefer a different period, please ["contact us"](/contact).
 You can always ring, anytime.
 07968155916 / 01404831250

-Cider Press sleeps 6 three bedrooms, Wagon House sleeps 4 two bedrooms, Stables sleep up to 7 in two large bedrooms with sofa bed in living room .
-A dog is welcome @£30 but the garden is not enclosed.
+Cider Press sleeps 6, three bedrooms, Wagon House sleeps 4, two bedrooms, Stables sleep up to 7 in two large bedrooms with sofa bed in living room .
+A well behaved dog is welcome to stay @£30  The garden is not enclosed.
+There is livestock in the fields.

-Thank you,

-Graham and Pamela
+ Thank you,     Graham and Pamela.

 "Fantastic cottages, spacious and modern well located to Lyme Regis and other areas"